Modelling the Effects of Hearing Loss on Neural Coding in the Auditory Midbrain with Variational Conditioning: Variational-Conditional Model

 \subsection{Computational resources}

-Each training run of the multi-animal models described in this paper required around 10-20 GPU hours of training time on a single RTX 4090 GPU with 24GB VRAM, depending on early stopping, while the single animal models required 3-5 hours of training on a single GPU.
-All experiments were performed locally on a GPU server with 4 RTX 4090 GPUs and 256GB of system memory.
+Each training run of the multi-animal models described in this paper required around 10-20 GPU hours of training time, while the single animal models required 3-5 GPU hours to train.
+All experiments were performed locally on a GPU server with 4 RTX 4090 GPUs with 24GB VRAM and 256GB of system memory.
 In total, experiments reported in this paper used around 300-500 GPU hours of compute.
-We estimate that the research project so far has consumed several thousand GPU hours including preliminary experiments and additional experiments whose results are not reported in this paper.
+We estimate that the research so far has consumed several thousand GPU hours including preliminary work and other experiments whose results are not reported in this paper.

-\section{Dataset collection and preparation}
+\section{Dataset Collection and Preparation}

-We trained our models on a dataset of MUA recorded from 9 gerbils, 3 of which had normal hearing and 6 of which were noise exposed with symmetric hearing impairment (determined by comparing ABR thresholds across ears), according to the procedure outlined in \cite{10.7554/eLife.85108}.
-For each animal, there is a dataset of 512 channel MUA, where each channel represents the spiking activity of a small group of neurons in the IC.
-Audio data was recorded at a sampling frequency of 24.4 kHz.
-MUA was extracted from neural activity recorded at 20 KHz and resampled a frequency of 762.9395 Hz, giving our model a temporal precision of 1.3 ms. To prepare the data for training, we segmented the audio and MUA into frames of 0.33 seconds.
-We included context of 2048 samples (0.08 seconds) at the beginning of each frame of audio to avoid padding with synthetic data, which was cropped from the features extracted by the the convolutional layers.
+We trained our models on MUA recorded from 9 gerbils, 3 of which had normal hearing and 6 of which were noise exposed with symmetric hearing impairment \textemdash determined by comparing ABR thresholds across ears, according to the procedure outlined in \cite{10.7554/eLife.85108}.
+The dataset for each animal consists of 512 channel MUA, where each channel represents the spiking activity of a small group of neurons in the IC.
+Audio was presented at a sampling frequency of 24414.06 Hz.
+MUA was extracted from neural activity recorded at 20 KHz and resampled to 762.94 Hz (temporal precision of 1.3 ms).
+To prepare the data, we segmented the audio and MUA into frames of 8192 samples (0.33 seconds).
+We included context of 2048 samples (0.08 seconds) at the beginning of each frame of audio, which was cropped from the latent representation as shown in figure \ref{fig:psinet_arch}.

-The training dataset contained 7.8 hrs of data, consisting of a mixture of speech, processed speech, speech in noise, music and dynamic ripples \cite{Drakopoulos2024.06.17.599294}, split 90:10 between training and validation.
-We tested the models using a variety of 30 s segments of sounds from the same classes but from different sources (e.g., speech corpora).
+The training dataset contained 7.8hrs of data, consisting of a mixture of speech, processed speech, speech in noise, music and dynamic ripples \cite{drakopoulos2025modelling}, split 90:10 between training and validation.
+We tested the models using a variety of 30s segments of sounds from the same classes but from different sources (e.g. speech corpora).